smartcontractkit/documentation/docs/Using Any API/using-any-api.md

 > 👍 Requirements
 >
-> This tutorial requires basic knowledge about Ethereum, smart contracts, and the Chainlink Request & Receive cycle.
-If you're unfamiliar with those concepts, follow the [The Basics](../beginners-tutorial/) and [Random Numbers](../intermediates-tutorial/) tutorials.
+> This guide requires basic knowledge about smart contracts.
+If you are new to smart contract development, read the [Getting Started Guide](/getting-started/) before you start this guide.

 <p>
   https://www.youtube.com/watch?v=ay4rXZhAefs